‘This is for real’ - journeyman Aliu sparks hockey reckoning

-Aliu’s allegations also led to Chicago Blackhawks assistant Marc Crawford being suspended for physically and verbally abusing his players at past stops as a head coach.
+Aliu’s allegations also led to Chicago Blackhawks assistant coach Marc Crawford being suspended for physically and verbally abusing his players at past stops as a head coach.
 Crawford will return Jan.
 2 after an investigation found he sought counseling in 2010 and continues to undergo therapy.

 Aliu’s timing turned out to be perfect in sparking a much-needed discussion about issues long suppressed amid lingering nostalgia for the sport’s rough and tumble, and sometimes hateful, past.

 “My parents have always told me that things happen at the time they’re supposed to happen, not when you hope they would happen,” Aliu said.
 “I kind of dealt with both of those things.
 So I kind of combined them.
 And I feel like I have a voice because of that.”

 NHL Commissioner Gary Bettman has used the uproar to call for change in a sport long made up of mostly white players and one always eager to diversify and grow. .

 “The world is changing for the better,” Bettman said following a recent board of governors meeting in California.
 “This is an opportunity and a moment for positive change, and this evolution should be expedited for the benefit of everyone associated with the game we love.”

 But is it truly a reckoning in a sport that has fewer than three dozen black players and banned a handful of fans for racist taunts less than two years ago?

 “It seems different,” said Anson Carter, a former player and broadcaster.
 “It really does because it has the NHL’s attention.”